 1. Do Segment Your List Before Scaling

-Whether this is your first direct mail marketing campaign or you’ve been running them for years, it’s essential to revisit the campaign objectives and segment your list to align with those goals.
+Whether it’s your first direct mail marketing campaign or you’ve been running them for years, it’s worth revisiting campaign objectives.
+Then you’ll segment your list to align with those goals.
 Also, ensure you are working with the right partner offering proper segmentation capabilities.

 A simple yet effective place to start is separating current customers from prospects.
 The strategy for acquisition may be very different from a customer retention and or loyalty approach.
 By segmenting your list, not only are you ensuring you reach an audience that aligns with your campaign objectives, but that they are also receiving the most relevant direct mail, specifically tailored to them.

 You have a host of data available at your fingertips — put it to use!
 By leveraging the first-party data made available through website traffic, in-store data, transaction history, and email lists, you can begin to layer on additional segmentation criteria to ensure the direct mail pieces are relevant.

 Digital attributes can include demographic, psychographic, and geographic.
 Examples include age or gender, what hobbies they like, where they’re located — the list goes on.
 Look to your CRM or customer data files to get this information.

 For best results, we recommend adding an Always On approach to your current marketing campaigns.
 This ensures direct mail is sent based on recent intent or activity.
 It uses the freshest data to connect with those who want to hear from you.